auth0/terraform-provider-auth0/docs/resources/connection.md

 - `allowed_audiences` (Set of String) List of allowed audiences.
 - `api_enable_users` (Boolean) Enable API Access to users.
 - `app_id` (String) App ID.
+- `attribute_map` (Block List, Max: 1) OpenID Connect and Okta Workforce connections can automatically map claims received from the identity provider (IdP).
+You can configure this mapping through a library template provided by Auth0 or by entering your own template directly.
+Click [here](https://auth0.com/docs/authenticate/identity-providers/enterprise-identity-providers/configure-pkce-claim-mapping-for-oidc#map-claims-for-oidc-connections) for more info. (see [below for nested schema](#nestedblock--options--attribute_map))
 - `auth_params` (Map of String) Query string parameters to be included as part of the generated passwordless email link.
 - `authorization_endpoint` (String) Authorization endpoint.
 - `brute_force_protection` (Boolean) Indicates whether to enable brute force protection, which will limit the number of signups and failed logins from a suspicious IP address.